 A legislative employee who is a member of a branch of the military service and who volunteers for or is ordered to active duty is entitled to a leave of absence as provided under the federal Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA).
 Such leave is without pay.
 The employee may, but is not required to, use accrued vacation or legislative leave or compensating time while on the leave of absence.
-The employee must notify the Clerk or Secretary, as applicable, in writing of the need for leave at least 30 calendar days prior to commencement of the leave, or as soon as practicable if such notice is precluded by military necessity or factors beyond the control of the employee.
+The employee must notify the LIO manager in writing of the need for leave at least 30 calendar days prior to commencement of the leave, or as soon as practicable if such notice is precluded by military necessity or factors beyond the control of the employee.
 At the time of notice or as soon as possible thereafter, the employee must provide a copy of the employee's service orders and military schedule.
-If the employee's military leave is 30 or fewer days, the employee is entitled to receive the same health, dental and group life insurance benefits that the employee would have received had the employee not been on the leave of absence.
+If the employee must provide a copy of the employee's that the employee is entitled to receive the same health, dental and group life insurance benefits that the employee would have received had the employee not been on the leave of absence.
 If the employee wishes to continue health, dental and group life insurance coverage while on military leave longer than 30 days, the employee is entitled to do so up to a maximum of 24 months as provided under USERRA but must pay the full premium cost (100% of the employer and employee shares) to maintain the coverage.